30 Jun How to make a Complaint against DSTV in Nigeria

 We have created a template letter for you to use.
 Get access to the DSTV Complaint Letter Template here, it is free.
 All you need to do is complete the form and the template will be emailed to you.

-The CPC is an agency of the Government under the supervision of the Federal Ministry of Trade and Investment.
+The FCCPC is an agency of the Government under the supervision of the Federal Ministry of Trade and Investment.
 It is a pretty powerful agency, it is in fact the most powerful consumer redress and monitoring agency in Nigeria.
-The CPC has set up an online form for consumers who want to make a complaint about a company.
+The FCCPC has set up an online form for consumers who want to make a complaint about a company.
 The information which you will have to provide are:

 - Name of person making the complaint